 Where we come from

-In October YESS organized a workshop sponsored by WCRP, WWRP and GAW for 30 active members to discuss the early career researchers’ vision on Earth system science and to further develop and professionalize the YESS community (see Earth System Science Frontiers).
+In October YESS organized a workshop sponsored by WCRP, WWRP and GAW for 30 active members to discuss the ECRs’ vision on Earth system science and to further develop and professionalize the YESS community.

-During the Climate Symposium in Darmstadt, organized by EUMETSAT and WCRP, YESS joined the development of a broad early career scientists program including a breakfast, coffee break meetings with senior scientists, and a final statement from an early career scientists perspective which was presented on the last day of the conference (YESS@Climate Symposium).
+During the Climate Symposium in Germany, organized by EUMETSAT and WCRP, YESS joined the development of a broad ECR program and a final statement from an ECS perspective which was presented on the last day of the conference.

 YESS was also present at the World Weather Open Science Conference in Montreal.
 The conference brought together scientists from around the world to discuss the development of the World Weather Research Program and related projects.
-One key activity was the program for early career scientists, which included early career lunch breaks, where young scientists from all disciplines had the unique opportunity to meet high profile senior scientists from academia, industry and international administration, as well as a central meeting on Thursday evening (YESS@Montreal).
+One key activity was the program for early career scientists, which included early career lunch breaks, where young scientists from all disciplines had the unique opportunity to meet high profile senior scientists, industry and international administration.

 2010 – 2013

 YESS helped organize several conferences specifically for early career researchers, such as the Interdisciplinary Conference of Young Earth System Scientists “Understanding and Interpreting Uncertainty” (ICYESS).
 The conference brought together scientists from various disciplines contributing to the understanding of processes and interactions in the Earth system.
 This conference addressed natural, social and political sciences, economics, and sustainability research (for details see the Report).